Shubham996633/Jo__Tasker/README.md

 <br>

-#### JoTasker is based on HTML, CSS, and Javascript that allows your tasks to manage with Auth of Firebase and Multi-Device Support
+#### JoTasker is based on HTML, CSS, and Javascript that helps you to Manage Your Day as You want with Auth of Firebase and Multi-Device Support

 <br>